 Your swimming pool pump should be able to push all the water through the filtration system and back into the pool within about eight to 10 hours.
 More power than that, and you will have higher pressure readings.
 Having a higher horsepower than your pipes and filter can handle will mean that the pressure will build up after the pump.

 Once the pump is turned off, the pressure will surge back through the pump, pipes, and into the swimming pool.

 If your existing pump has multiple speeds, try operating it at the lowest speed.

-Replacing the impeller with a lower horsepower version might take care of the excess pressure.
+Replacing the impeller with a lower horsepower version might relieve the excess pressure.
 Make sure to check on whether the diffuser should also be replaced.

 The other option would be to replace the whole pool pump with one that’s the correct size.
-Use our pool pump size calculator to help you find the right fit.
+Use my pool pump size calculator to help you find the right fit.